-The legislation in question governs access to the taxi services market in Oslo.
-In so far as it contains a numerical limitation of taxi licences, establishes conditions for granting new licences which are discriminatory, not objective and not known in advance and provides for an obligation for taxi licence holders to be affiliated to a dispatch centre, this legislation constitutes a restriction of the freedom of establishment.
+The legislation in question requires private operators to obtain prior authorisation in order to operate a taxi transport service and therefore constitutes a restriction of the freedom of establishment.
 Such a restriction exists notwithstanding the fact that the legislation in question applies irrespective of the nationality of the persons concerned.